This emergency pack contains:

 - Cotton wool ball

-Please check the expiry dates regularly.
+Please check the expiry date of the pack regularly.
 Ask for a replacement prescription from your doctor before the expiry date.
 Do not wait until you need to give an injection to check the expiry date.

 Further information about hydrocortisone sodium phosphate for injection